 In order to thrive, the grass will need a nice and clean environment.
-You can dedicate an hour or two to prepare the area for the seeds.
+You can dedicate an hour or two to clean the area and prepare the soil for the seeds.
 Here are the main steps you can take:

 After you’ve decided on creating a beautiful lawn, then you should know how to plant the grass correctly.

-If, by any chance, you are having troubles deciding on a specific type of grass, then certainly check our post on How to Choose the Best Grass Type for Your Lawn.
-You ca find all the specifics about the most popular kinds like Kikuyu, Zoysia grass and more.
+If, by any chance, you are having trouble deciding on a specific type of grass, then certainly check our post on How to Choose the Best Grass Type for Your Lawn.
+You can find all the specifics about the most popular kinds like Kikuyu, Zoysia grass and more.

 The season plays an important role when planting a new lawn.
 Are you planting during Spring?
 Or, are you doing it in the Autumn?
 Both can result in good lawns, however, there are some differences in the ways you grow the seeds.

 - Spring grass planting demands more time before you start applying weed control chemicals.
 You should wait for at least three mowings before you start using them.

 - Autumn grass planting requires some careful planning.
 It’s extremely important for the seeds to germinate completely before the ground freezes.